 CONDUCT - 2.
 Lubrication

-There will be a lubrication table set up at the Registration.
-In the interest of fairness, lubrication is only allowed at or before Registration.
-NO LUBRICATIONS will be allowed during Race Day.
+There will be a lubrication table set up at the registration.
+In the interest of fairness, lubrication is only allowed at or before registration.
+NO LUBRICATIONS will be allowed on race day.

 CONDUCT - 3.
 Car Handling Responsibility